 Conejo Valley Small Business Relief Fund

 At the beginning of COVID-19, the Foundation established a relief fund in partnership with the cities of Thousand Oaks, Westlake Village and Agoura Hills to provide micro-grants (up to $2,500) to local small businesses.
-The next round of funding is scheduled for the end of October.
-To date, the fund has distributed over $68,000 assisting 35 businesses.
+The next round of funding is scheduled for the end of June.
+To date, the fund has distributed $108,500 assisting over 40 businesses.

 The Foundation awards grants to local nonprofit organizations.